 If you have clicked on a fraudulent link or opened an attachment

 - Immediately turn off your computer (you may need to hold the power button until the screen turns off)

 Here are some recent phishing attempts that have been circulating.

-If you have received any of these and have clicked on any links or replied with information, please turn off your computer and contact the IT Help desk immediately.
+If you have received any of these and have clicked on any links or replied with information, please turn off your computer and phone the IT Service Desk immediately (604-630-4565).
 If you have not clicked or replied, just delete the email.